kafkaqin/interview/101_distributed_scheduling/src/kube-scheduler-extender/implement.md

     kubeconfig: /etc/kubernetes/scheduler.conf
    ```
   Make sure this file is saved at /etc/kubernetes/kube-scheduler-config.yaml.
-  2. **Modify the kube-scheduler Static Pod Configuration**:
+   - 3.2.2.
+Modify the kube-scheduler Static Pod Configuration:
-- Edit the `/etc/kubernetes/manifests/kube-scheduler.yaml` file, adding or modifying the `--config` parameter to point to the new scheduler configuration file.
+     Edit the `/etc/kubernetes/manifests/kube-scheduler.yaml` file, adding or modifying the `--config` parameter to point to the new scheduler configuration file.

    ```yaml
   apiVersion: v1